nfmoore/azure-openai-example-scenarios/.github/docs/step-by-step-setup.md

 ## 1.2.
 Deploy Azure resources

+1. Before running the notebooks ensure you authenticate with the Azure CLI by running the following command:

+    ```bash
+    az login --tenant <your-tenant-id>
+    ```

+    This will open a browser window to authenticate with the Azure CLI.

-1. Run the following command to get your Object ID of your Azure AD user.
+2. Run the following command to get your Object ID of your Azure AD user.

     ```bash
     az ad signed-in-user show --query "id" -o tsv